rajshiv169/react-jira-board/README.md

 - Inspired by Atlassian's Jira
 - Built with React and TypeScript
-- Uses react-beautiful-dnd for drag and drop functionality
+- Uses React DnD for drag and drop functionality